Scott Walker blames young voters for GOP’s losses in Wisconsin, but offers few solutions for winning them back

 Gun control

-The fifth most important issue to young voters was gun control, as they have dealt with the threat of school shootings for their entire adult lives.
+The fifth most important issue to young voters was gun control, as they have had to deal with the threat of school shootings for their entire lives.
 Top Republicans are long-time opponents of new gun safety reforms, regularly speaking at National Rifle Association events.
-Some elected officials have even taken to wearing pins of AR-15s, the assault rifle that has been used in a number of high-profile mass shootings over the years.
+Some elected officials have taken to wearing pins of AR-15s, the assault rifle that has been used in a number of high-profile mass shootings over the years.

-Walker’s comments came the same week that DeSantis, currently seen as the party’s top alternative to Trump for the 2024 nomination, signed a bill that allows for the concealed carry of firearms in Florida without any license or training.
-They also came the same day Republicans in the Tennessee legislature voted to expel two Democrats who had joined students in a protest calling for new gun safety laws following a mass shooting at a Nashville elementary school last week.
+Walker’s comments came in a week in which DeSantis, currently seen as the party’s top alternative to Trump for the 2024 nomination, signed a bill that allows for the concealed carry of firearms in Florida without any license or training.
+On Thursday, Republicans in the Tennessee Legislature voted to expel two Democrats who had joined students in a protest calling for new gun safety laws after a mass shooting at a Nashville elementary school last week.

 “There were thousands outside wanting us to stand up,” Justin Pearson, one of the expelled legislators, told Yahoo News.
 “I come from a community that [deals with gun violence regularly].
-We want action so we don’t have this issue.
+We want action, so we don’t have this issue.
 This is indicative of the silencing.”